mirisuzanne/teacupgorilla/README.rst

 Deployment
 ----------

-The site is deployed on Github Pages; "git push"ing the submodule under output/ deploys the changes live.
+The site is deployed on Github Pages;
+"git push"ing an updated gh-pages branch will do the trick.